Hesperian Health Guides

 I will have to ask another midwife to help her.

 One simple thing midwives can do to prevent infection is to keep sick people away from women who are pregnant or giving birth.
 Keep anyone who has a sore throat, cough, fever, or other illness that passes through germs away from births.
-And do not let anyone with a sore on his or her hands or face touch a new baby.
+And do not let anyone with a sore on their hands or face touch a new baby.

 a woman with a medical bag thinking.